 Memorial Day Weather Forecast

-Here are the Farmers’ Almanac long-range weather predictions for Memorial Day (from Friday, May 24, through Monday, May 27, 2024).
+Here are the Farmers’ Almanac long-range weather predictions for Memorial Day (from Saturday, May 24, through Tuesday, May 27, 2025).
+As you will find, we expect rain for most weather zones.
 We hope that everyone has a safe and pleasant holiday, whatever the weather brings!

 Zone 1 – Northeast & New England